 About Molly

-Much of my work has been in proving the accuracy of this method computationally through Density Functional Theory.
-I am also working toward expanding the applicability of the method to more ligands.
+Much of my work was in proving the accuracy of this method computationally through Density Functional Theory.
+I also worked toward expanding the applicability of the method to more ligands.
 You can read more about my work here:

 Ligand acidity constants as calculated by density functional theory for PF3 and N-Heterocyclic carbene ligands in hydride complexes of Iron(II): Link